ducklol2/quack_domains/README.md

 I love playing with containers just on my local network, and I _really_ like how Traefik allows configuration via `compose.yaml`, so I decided to combine the two.

+### Prior Art

+I swear that I looked around for something like this prior to building it myself, and somehow I didn't find anything - but turns out many others have built something similar.
+Check them out too, see what makes sense to you!
+I'll note that I think mine is simpler (only Node & Avahi as dependencies), but it doesn't automatically pick up label changes (yet!).

+ - https://gitlab.com/viraptor/docker_mdns: Written in Crystal, runs as a systemd service
+ - https://github.com/hardillb/traefik-avahi-helper: Written in JS & Python, runs as a container, monitors for changes

 ### How it works

 Run as a Docker container, this executes a NodeJS script at startup that lists all Docker containers, guesses what your local IPv4 address is, looks for Traefik HTTP router rules containing ``Host(`...`)``, and runs an instance of `avahi-publish-address` for each host pointing at the local IP.
 Note that it talks to the _host's_ `avahi-daemon`.